-What Is a Zero-Day Exploit?
-The Top 5 Types
+What is a Zero-Day Exploit?
+The 5 Examples You Need to Know

 No piece of software is perfect.
 Even if it excels at what it’s supposed to do, there may be some security vulnerabilities hidden in the code.
 Although software developers usually work overtime to solve any underlying issues, hackers are often faster at identifying security flaws and taking advantage of them.
 They can exploit these flaws to launch the so-called zero-day attacks against computers and networks, and not even the finest cybersecurity solutions may be able to ward them off.